Bronze Age Diplomacy (8 players)

 Navigable River Rules:

-1. River Regions: The Nile River consists of one river regions while the Tigris and Euphrates are each separated into two Upper and Lower river regions
+1. River Regions: The Tigris and Euphrates are each separated into two Upper and Lower river regions

 2. River regions function the same as sea regions, meaning that only a fleet can move to them and convoys can be carried out by fleets in river regions